eyaler/ediking/README.md

 - Add `target="_blank"` to `a` links of different origin, to allow opening from iframe
 - Grab title and favicon from iframe

+### Things I may to add
+- Traversable edit history (especially for looping generation)
+- Direct editing of the iframe (aka designMode) reflected in the code editor
+- Use GUN.js or Nostr for persistence and collaborative editing
+- Syntax highlighting and other code editor niceties

 ### Experimental Writer / Rewriter Chrome API integration
-- Requires Chrome Desktop 138+, 22 GB disk space, and 4 GB GPU (see: https://developer.chrome.com/docs/ai/writer-api)
+- Requires Chrome desktop 138+, 22 GB disk space, and 4 GB GPU (see: https://developer.chrome.com/docs/ai/writer-api)
 - API explainer: https://github.com/webmachinelearning/writing-assistance-apis
 - LLM patterns used here:
   1. __Write from scratch__: no code -> `write(fullcode_prompt + prompt)`